Investor Experiences and Financial Market Dynamics: Toy Model

-These formulas illustrate the mechanics of experience-based learning and the cause of heterogeneity among agents, which will generalize beyond the toy model.
-Here, the younger generation has only experienced the dividend $d_t$ and expects the dividends to be identical in the next period.
-The older generation, having more experience, incorporates the previous dividend in its weighting scheme.
-Furthermore, we see that belief heterogeneity is increasing in the change in dividends, $|d_t - d_{t-1}|$, and decreasing in the recency bias, $\lambda$.
+These formulas illustrate the mechanics of EBL and the cause of heterogeneity among agents.
+In the simplified setting, the younger generation has only experienced the dividend $d_t$ and expects the dividends to be identical in the next period.
+The older generation, having more experience, incorporates the previous dividend in their weighing scheme.
+An implication of these formulas is that the younger generations react more optimistically than older generations to positive changes in recent dividends, and more pessimistically to negative changes.
+In Section \ref{sec:cross-sec}, we show that this result continues to hold in the general model.
+We also see that belief heterogeneity is increasing in the change in dividends, $|d_t - d_{t-1}|$, and decreasing in the recency bias, $\lambda$.
+In Section \ref{sec:tradevolume}, we exploit this observation to link movements in the volume of trade to belief disagreements.

-Finally, we impose the market clearing condition, $\frac{1}{2}(x_t^t + x_t^{t-1}) =1$, to derive the equilibrium price given these demands.
+We now impose the market clearing condition, $\frac{1}{2}(x_t^t + x_t^{t-1}) =1$, to derive the equilibrium price given these demands.
 We use the method of undetermined coefficients to solve for $\{\alpha,\beta_0,\beta_1\}$.
-By setting the constants and the terms that multiply $d_t$ and $d_{t-1}$ to zero, we obtain the following conditions:

-By solving the above system of equations, we obtain the price constant and the loadings of present and past dividends on prices:
+Setting the constants and the terms that multiply $d_t$ and $d_{t-1}$ to zero, we obtain a system of equations whose solution determines the price constant and the loadings of present and past dividends on prices,

-Solving for these equations is helpful in to order to illustrate how the price loadings on past dividends depend on the magnitude of the recency bias.
-For instance, as the recency bias increases, prices become more responsive to the most recent dividend, $\frac{\partial \beta_0}{\partial \lambda} >0$, and less responsive to past dividends, $\frac{\partial \beta_1}{\partial \lambda} < 0$.
-The intuition is straightforward: Under higher recency bias, both cohorts put more weight on the most recent dividend realization.
-Thus, prices become more responsive to recent dividends, and less responsive to past observations.
-In Section \ref{sec: demographics}, we will present an enriched version of the model with demographic shocks and show how these price loadings vary with the demographic structure of the economy.
+These solutions illustrate how the price loadings on past dividends depend on the demographics of the economy and on the magnitude of the recency bias.
+It is easy to derive the unconditional price volatility, which is $\sigma(p_{t}) = (\beta_0^2 + \beta_1^2)^{\frac{1}{2}} \sigma$, and price auto-correlation, which is $\rho(p_{t}, p_{t+j}) = \beta_0\beta_1$ for $j=1$ and $\rho(p_{t}, p_{t+j}) =0$ for $j>1$.
+The variance of prices is increasing in the recency bias $\lambda$ while the price auto-correlation is decreasing in the recency bias.
+The intuition is straightforward: as the recency bias increases, prices become more responsive to the most recent dividend, $\frac{\partial \beta_0}{\partial \lambda} >0$, increasing price volatility, and less responsive to past dividends, $\frac{\partial \beta_1}{\partial \lambda} < 0$, decreasing price autocorrelation.
+In Section \ref{sec: demographics}, we present an enriched version of the model with demographic shocks and discuss how these price loadings vary with the demographic structure of the economy.

-The price equations are also useful in that they allow us to derive expressions for price volatility and auto-correlation: